The Legend of Xiao Chuo: Plot

-This is the story of Xiao Yanyan, also known as Xiao Chuo from the Liao dynasty.
+This is the story of Empress Xiao Yanyan, also known as Xiao Chuo from the Liao dynasty.

-Xiao Yanyan (portrayed by Tiffany Tang) is the third daughter of prime minister Xiao Siwen and Princess Yan.
-She falls in love with the young lieutenant Han Derang (portrayed by Shawn Dou) and the couple eventually decide to marry each other.
-However, their promise of love is severed when Xiao Siwen agrees to let Yelü Xian (portrayed by Jing Chao) take Yanyan as his empress after the latter succeeds the throne.
-Xiao Yanyan's relationship with sisters Xiao Hunian (portrayed by Charmaine Sheh) and Wuguli (portrayed by Lu Shan) also deteriorate due to the power struggle between the women's husbands, who each believe they have a legitimate claim to the throne.
+Xiao Yanyan is the third daughter of prime minister Xiao Siwen and Princess Yan.
+She falls in love with the young lieutenant Han Derang and the couple eventually decide to marry each other.
+However, their promise of love is severed when Xiao Siwen, Yanyan's father agrees to let Yelü Xian take Yanyan as his empress after ascended the throne.
+Yanyan's relationship with sisters Xiao Hunian and Wuguli also deteriorate due to the power struggle between their husbands, who each believe they have a legitimate claim to the throne.

-When Yelu Xian was critically ill, he entrusted her the government and she eventually became the most important woman in the history of Liao.
-She broke political boundaries, pushed the public to implement the New Deal, completed the process of the Sinicization of the Liao dynasty from the original tribe to the feudal dynasty, promoted the integration of the Khitan and the Han people, and made the Liao dynasty prosperous and continuous.
-Emotionally, she pursued bravely - disregarding the widow's voice and the world's material opinions.
+Suddenly, Yelu Xian was critically ill that he entrusted the government to Yanyan and she became the most important woman in Liao history.
+She broke political boundaries, completed the process of Liao's sinicization from original tribe to a feudal dynasty, promoted the integration of Khitans and Hans, also bring prosperous and continuous towards the dynasty.
+On emotional side, she bravely pursued disregarding the widow's voice and the world's material opinions about women.